jhrutgers/zth/README.md

 variables after startup has no effect to libzth's behavior.

 * `ZTH_CONFIG_ENABLE_DEBUG_PRINT`
-	When set to 0, debug prints are suppressed.
-Enabled by default.
+	When set to 1, debug prints are enabled.
+Disabled by default.
 For non-debug builds, all debug prints are removed from the binary, so they cannot be enabled in that case.